General Info – summary

 Distribution & Ecology

 This is a forest and forest margin tree – found in moist, even swampy, high rainfall areas or near rivers at relatively low altitudes.
-Trees are located in Swaziland, Mpumalanga, Limpopo, eastern Zimbabwe, central as well as northern Mozambique and into Tropical Africa – including Kenya and Uganda.
-It also occurs in Zanzibar and the Comores Islands.
+In South Africa tees are located in Mpumalanga and Limpopo.
+Beyond South Africa they occur Swaziland, eastern Zimbabwe, central as well as northern Mozambique and into Tropical Africa – including Kenya and Uganda.
+They also occur in Zanzibar and the Comores (with 3 major islands).
 Birds eat the Fruit and possibly disperse the Seeds.
 Elephants browse the Leaves.
 This is a forest pioneer species.
-Plants coppice (if stems are cut or burned it causes regrowth from the stump or roots) freely.
+Plants freely Coppice (if stems are cut or burned it causes regrowth from the stump or roots).

 Ethnobotany

-Trees grow well from seeds and are fast growing – about 1m per year.
-They require much water.
-These plants with their exceptionally big leaves are frost and cold wind sensitive.
+The fast growing trees (about 1m per year) grow well from Seeds.
+These plants, with their exceptionally big leaves, are frost and cold wind sensitive.
 The Roots are non-aggressive.
-The tree is a useful feature plant but requires a good deal of water.
+This tree is a useful feature plant but requires a good deal of water.
 The soft, brittle Wood is pale white and not much used.
 Local medicine makes use of the Leaves and Bark.

 References